OSGP/Documentation/Userguide/Installation/TestOsgpDemoApp.md

 ![alt text](./installation-script-screenshots/60.png)

-The following screen will appear, it shows that the device has been succesfully added to the Platform.
+The following screen will appear, it shows that the device has been successfully added to the Platform.

 ![alt text](./installation-script-screenshots/61.png)